How to minimise the pain of ecommerce returns

 There are tactics brands can use to reduce returns themselves, such as charging or trying to ensure that customers get the right product in the first place, but that’s not what we’re here to do.

 Returns are inevitable, so how can brands minimise the pain associated with them?
+Accepting returns with a clear policy can help enhance customer satisfaction and manage expectations.
 Ultimately ecommerce companies need to provide a positive returns process while mitigating against the cost of returns logistics, fraud, and strain on customer service.

 With that in mind, here are a number of tactics you can deploy to minimise the pain of returns.

-First of all, you need to understand why customers may be contacting you about returns in the first place.
+First of all, you need to gather data to understand why customers may be contacting you about returns in the first place.

 For example, do customers have total clarity on the returns policies?
 Do they know what the windows for returns are, and how that might differ from the window for warranty claims for example?